GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 <p><small><a href="#">Back to top</a></small></p>

 ## GENC Standardization
 SAM.gov uses GENC Standardization of country and administrative data to ensure no countries or states are being inserted into SAM that are not correctly recognized by the United States.
-To ensure any country/state data that is input by the users through Subaward reporting meets these standards, validations will be run when receiving this data.
+To ensure any country/state data that is input by the users through SubAward reporting meets these standards, validations will be run when receiving this data.
 Please refer to the error messages section for specific details for these errors.

 Refer :
 https://geonames.nga.mil/geonames/GeographicNamesSearch/